EpsilonOrionis/Czip/README.md

 # Czip
-Compress n files and create a .zip archive
+Compress N files and create a .zip archive